 The children have been developing a wide range of skills through independent learning opportunities in class.

-This week we have introduced the letter sounds l and c as well as the ‘tricky’ words was and want.
+This week we have introduced the letter sounds b and u as well as the ‘tricky’ words put and his.

 Tricky words are words which we cannot sound out phonetically so we need to learn them by heart.
 We would like the children to learn to write these words from memory as well as being able to recognise and read them by sight.
 Use the” Look, Say, Cover, Write, Check” strategy ( this should be self explanatory, but if you have any questions about this approach, please ask)